California Water Service Group

 - Review and approve in advance any audit and permissible non-audit services and related fees to be provided by the IRPAF on behalf of the Company, and establish procedures for the pre-approval of audit and permissible non-audit services to be provided by the IRPAF.

-- Annually review the IRPAF’s proposed scope and audit plan, and discuss staffing and timing of the audit and related matters.
+- Annually review the IRPAF’s proposed scope and audit plan, discuss staffing and timing of the audit and related matters, and approve the audit fees associated with the annual audit.

 - Obtain and review, at least annually, the IRPAF’s report on their internal quality controls and any material issues and the steps taken and to be taken to deal with issues raised by the IRPAF’s internal quality control review, peer review or inquiry by governmental or professional organizations, at any time within the past five years.